Sovereign-Labs/sovereign-book/src/build-a-module.md

 **State Access**

 The vast majority of the cost of executing a Sovereign SDK transaction comes from state accesses.
-When call `item.set(&value)`, the SDK serializes your value and stores the bytes in cache.
-When time you access a value using `item.get()`, the SDK deserializes a fresch copy of your value from the bytes held in cache, falling back to disk if necessary.
+When calling `item.set(&value)`, the SDK serializes your value and stores the bytes in cache.
+When time you access a value using `item.get()`, the SDK deserializes a fresh copy of your value from the bytes held in cache, falling back to disk if necessary.

 Each time you access a value that's not in cache, the SDK has to generate a